Halmari/aircraft_turnaround_predictor/README.md

 ## Results

 As mentioned, the MAE for the best model is 2.81 minutes and data is capable of explaining 60% of the variance in the target variable turnaround time.
 Such level of performance combined with the capability of the model to explain contributions of different factors on the final prediction means that the model is successful as a proof-of-concept model in predicting turnaround times.
 It lays the foundation for further development and data collection in this kind of approach.
+Discovery and collection of data for additional varibles would improve the accuracies.
 Below are visualized some of the important results of the analysis.
 Units of some visualizations are removed to prevent distribution of confidential information.

 ### Performance metrics and distributions of residuals for different models